wonnor-pro/MTCNN-pi/README.md

 - demo_scales.py
 - demo_multiprocess.py

-As the file name suggestes, we uses methods like grayscale/selected scales/multiprocessing to improve the inference speed for real-time face detection.
+As the file name suggestes, we used methods like grayscale/selected scales/multiprocessing to improve the inference speed for real-time face detection.

 Requisitions regarding reposting please contact wonnor.cam@gmail.com.